My2ndAngelic/My2ndAngelic.github.io/index_en.md

 My name is My2ndAngelic.
 I live in Sweden and studying.

 ## What can I do?
-I can do pretty much of the same thing.
+I can do pretty much of what I can.

 ### Languages
 - Development